mgula57/mlb_showdown_card_bot/README.md

 * Stats are normalized to 400 Plate Appearances to mirror the 400 possible showdown roll combinations (_20 (Pitch Roll) * 20 (Swing Roll)_).
 * In some sets, SO/GB/FB will use a percent based fill method rather than rate based.
 This applies to 2003+ hitters and 2000/2001/CLASSIC pitchers.
 For sets using a rate based methodology, PU/GB/FB actuals are estimated by using IF/FB and GO/AO.
 * 1B+ is determined by dividing stolen bases per 400 PA by a weighting determined by the player's Onbase.
 This yields higher 1B+ chart slots for player's with a lower Onbase.
 For example lets say Player A had 30 steals per 400PA and an Onbase of 6, while Player B had 30 steals per 400PA and an Onbase of 9.
 Player A will have more 1B+ on his card, as he gets the advantage less.
+* By default the bot uses traditional rounding if the projected number of chart results is in between 2 numbers.
+Some sets and chart categories alter the cutoff for rounding.
+For example 2000, 2001, and CLASSIC pitcher home runs are rounded up at 0.425 instead of 0.5.
+* The Bot will check if rounding has caused it to underrate the hitter/pitchers OBP and SLG.
+If so, it will identify the SLG category (2B, 3B, HR) that is least accurate and adds +1 chart results to it.
+1B has one result subtracted from it to account for this.
+Here is how a chart is eligible for an adjustment.
+  * Projected SLG < Real SLG
+  * Projected OPS < Real OPS
+  * Projected SLG vs Real SLG Difference > 1%
+  * Projected OBP vs Real OBP Difference < 3%

 #### Expanded Sets